-The project is required to conform to the San Francisco Building Code, which ensures the safety of all new construction in the city.
-The building department will review the project-specific geotechnical report during its review of the building permit for the project.
-In addition, the building department may require additional site specific soils report(s) through the building permit application process, as needed.
-The building department requirement for a geotechnical report and review of the building permit application pursuant to the building department's implementation of the building code would ensure that the proposed project would have no significant impacts related to soils, seismic, or other geological hazards.
+The project is required to conform to the San Francisco Building Code, which ensures the safety of all new construction in the City.
+DBI will review the project-specific geotechnical report during its review of the building permit for the project.
+In addition, DBI may require additional site specific soils report(s) through the building permit application process, as needed.
+The DBI requirement for a geotechnical report and review of the building permit application pursuant to DBI's implementation of the Building Code would ensure that the proposed project would have no significant impacts related to soils, seismic or other geological hazards.